madiele/vod2pod-rss/CONTRIBUTING.md

 ### development setup
 #### Requirements

+you need to meake sure this commands are installed on you machine
 - docker + docker compose
+- redis-cli
+- ffmpeg
+- yt-dlp
 - cargo
 - Editor setup for rust development, for [VScode here is a guide](https://code.visualstudio.com/docs/languages/rust)